My Policeman (film): Plot

-In the present, Marion confesses to Tom that she is the one who reported Patrick, as a last effort to win him back and has been living with guilt ever since.
-She challenges him into realizing their marriage has been based on lies and that Patrick has always been his true love.
+In the present, Marion confesses to Tom that she was the one who reported Patrick, as a last effort to win him back, and has been living with guilt ever since.
+She challenges him to realize their marriage has been based on lies and that Patrick has always been his true love.
 She tells him she is leaving him and asks that he take care of Patrick and love him.
-After Marion's departure, Tom visits Patrick in his room and they lovingly embrace each other.
+After Marion's departure, Tom visits Patrick in his room, and they lovingly embrace each other.